chewitt1/chewitt1/README.md

 ### Hi there 👋

 # Welcome to my GitHub Page!
-I'm a Future Software Developer excited to start developing and contributing!
+I am a Future Software Developer excited to start developing and contributing!

 ## 🔭 I’m currently working on:
 - Personal Website (chewitt1.github.io)